 You can rent a bike in Sighisoara or Viscri.

 Time: 4 hours/Distance: 30 km/Trail signs: red line and red cross

 From Viscri you can continue your cycling in Transylvania taking one of the first marked itineraries of the region.
 You’ll get to see the fortified churches of Crit and Mesendorf and the typical rural landscapes of Saxon Transylvania.
 You can return to Viscri for the night or stay in Crit, both places have great accommodation options.

 You can rent a bike in Viscri or Crit.

-If you’re back in Viscri, and you’d like to take a shorter route, choose the itinerary going to Rupea, a major center of the Saxon community centuries ago.
-You’ll get a panoramic view of the medieval Rupea Fortress, one of the largest in Transylvania, and you’ll still have plenty of time to visit it.
-You can continue cycling to Homorod where you can visit one more medieval fortified church or you can head to the railway station where you can take the train for Brasov or Sighisoara.
+If you’re back in Viscri, and you’d like to take a shorter route, choose the itinerary going to the medieval Rupea Fortress, one of the largest in Transylvania.
+You can continue cycling to Homorod where you can visit one more medieval fortified church, or you can head to the railway station to take the train for Brasov or Sighisoara.

 You can rent a bike in Viscri.

 Cycling in Transylvania is lots of fun, but be sure to book your accommodation in advance.
 The small villages from the Saxon part of Transylvania are becoming a trendy destination and the few guest houses here book fast.